Zero-7-1/Expense-Tracking-App/README.md

-<h2> While Testing the Project: </h2>

-This project is a simple hobby project created as part of my learning journey to enhance my skills in web development.
+This project is a simple hobby and portfolio project created as part of my learning journey to enhance my skills in web development.
 The deployment leverages free trials and services offered by various platforms.